About Red and Grey Sightings

 If you live locally and can help us by keeping an eye on the grey squirrel situation around where you live, or in woods that you visit regularly, we would be very pleased to talk to you – please contact us>>.

-Your Personal Data and Squirrel Reporting
+Your Personal Data and Reporting Squirrel Sightings

 When you submit a squirrel sighting report, we need your name and contact details (email and/or phone number) because: